 This post may contain affiliate links.
 See my disclosure policy to learn more.

 These days, an intimate “micro” wedding is becoming so much more appealing to many couples.
 So earlier this year, some wedding vendor friends and I got together to create this styled shoot to represent a beautiful intimate wedding using earthy colors and textures, with a few boho details.
 We chose a cottage-style wedding venue, with a mix of indoor/outdoor spaces, and that rugged vintage charm that makes for that perfect intimate feel.
 If you would like to learn more about what a styled shoot is in the wedding industry, and hear the full story behind this photo shoot, click HERE.
 And, if you’re considering an intimate “micro” wedding, take a look at our TOP 10 MICRO WEDDING IDEAS.

 My nickname for this color pallet is “Butterscotch Sunset”, haha.
 I chose these colors to compliment the natural elements of this gorgeous cottage-style wedding venue, like the rugged wooden features of the open-air tent and the stone detailing of the on-site cottage.
 We knew that including items with a more natural, organic feel would be key to create this charming and earthy look to accompany the intimate feel of a micro wedding.

-Scroll down further to see every single items that we used to pull together the look of this cottage styled shoot.
+Scroll down further for links to every single items that we used to pull together the look of this intimate wedding shoot.

 Photographer: Resounding Whispers Photography